Leveraging industrial photography for multiple media

 Just because it is short doesn’t mean it doesn’t get the same workflow as any other video.
 Sherri and I divided the workout as follows:

 Stock research (video and audio)

-- Location: A location where lighting that went as high as possible would need to scouted.
+- Location: A location where lighting that went as high as possible would need to be scouted.
 Part of the effect is the amount of area the light streaks take up in the frame.
-A couple of low level building lights wouldn’t do.
+A couple of low-level building lights wouldn’t do.

 Sherri figured out what key points the commercial needed to get across to the viewer and developed eight screens of text art.
 She selected a bold font because the audience had to be able to read it quickly.
 Each phrase had to be short and digestible within two seconds.
 The letters were spaced so each word could be easily read and were scaled to fit well within a zone that guarantees the text will not be cut off.

 This theater ad was going to be viewed on an IMAX screen.
 We didn’t want the viewer to have to look from one side of the screen to the other and back again to read it.
 They needed to understand it in a glance so the message needed to occupy a small area.

 Because of the deadline, our normal workflow was shortened and we didn’t make a traditional hard copy storyboard.

 It’s difficult to call this video editing because there is very little video in this project.
 It’s motion graphics: animation of static elements.